Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 Registering non-builtin checkers
 ********************************

-Both statically linked- and plugin checkers have to a ``CheckerRegistry`` object, through which they can register themselves.
+Both statically linked- and plugin checkers have to access to ``CheckerRegistry`` object, through which they can register themselves.

 Registering a package
 """""""""""""""""""""